 “Art therapy is a form of psychotherapy that uses art media as its primary mode of expression and communication.
 Within this context, art is not used as a diagnostic tool but as a medium to address emotional issues which may be confusing and distressing.”

 The British Association of Art Therapists, 2018

-Play Therapy aims to give children emotional support and to give them an opportunity to understand more about their own feelings and thoughts.
-Sometimes they may re-enact or play out traumatic or difficult life experiences in order to make sense of their past and cope better with their future.
+Play Therapy aims to give children emotional support and allow them to understand more about their own feelings and thoughts.
+Sometimes they may re-enact or play out traumatic or difficult life experiences to make sense of their past and cope better with their future.
 Children may also learn to manage relationships and conflicts in more appropriate ways.
-The outcomes of Play Therapy may be general e.g. a reduction in anxiety and raised self-esteem, or more specific such as a change in behaviour and improved relations with family and friends.
+The outcomes of Play Therapy may be general e.g. an anxiety reduction and raised self-esteem, or more specific such as a change in behaviour and improved relations with family and friends.

 Filial Play Therapy

 Filial play therapy uses play to help children and young adolescents in their emotional development.
 It is also designed to grow or support the attachment between parent and child.
 To encourage this, the parent is the key ‘therapist’ working with the child, first with the therapist and later by holding ‘special play times’ themselves at home.
 The play therapist teaches the parents basic non-directive play therapy skills and helps the parent to develop these in their play with the child.
 They later hold parent-only supervision’ sessions to draw out the themes of the child’s play and help them understand how they are working through their issues.